 John Darkow has created and published more than 7,000 political cartoons in a career dating back to the early 1980s, both here in Columbia and in San Antonio.
 He is a master at slaying the outrageous and the ridiculous through his art and his humor.

 His approach is pure and simple.
 “I try to have fun and hope people have fun reading the cartoons,” he says.

 To order over the phone, call the Missourian at 573-882-5700.
 You can also stop by our offices at 221 S. Eighth Street to pick up a copy in person, and save on shipping fees.
-We'd love for you to stop by and say hello.

 About John Darkow